 In Section 4.4 “Effects of Sampling Techniques on Performance”, we additionally conduct experiments to analyze performance bottlenecks in sample-based inference.
 We find that the batch size used in inference should be smaller than training to avoid the out of memory exception on the GPU side.
 The current implementation of the sampler used in inference in PyG is still inefficient.
-The overheads of sampling and data transfering are significant in the total inference time.
+The overheads of sampling and data transferring are significant in the total inference time.
 Under the same batch size, we find that the subgraph sampler used in inference tends to produce larger subgraphs than the neighbor sampler used in training.
 Thus, the batch size must be small to avoid the out of memory exception on the GPU side.
-At the same time, the overheads brought by sampling and data transfering from CPU to GPU become obvious when the batch size was small.
+At the same time, the overheads brought by sampling and data transferring from CPU to GPU become obvious when the batch size was small.
 They account for near half of the total inference time on the amp and cam datasets, as shown in Figure 1.4.
 We present more details of our experimental analysis in the “Inference Time” paragraph of Section 4.4.3 “Performance Bottlenecks Analysis”

 Reviewer 2